 “…one of the loveliest town beaches I’ve seen in Italy.
 Its wide expanse of smooth sand is framed by typically Ligurian terracotta and green-shuttered ochre houses and sheltered from the wind by mountains to north and west.”
 This description from an article in The Guardian convinces me to plan my Alassio holiday!

 I had never heard of Alassio before my old friend Dwight stopped by for lunch in Nice one day last Fall.
 He had taken the overnight bus from his home in Germany for a week-long Alassio holiday, relaxing on this beautiful strip of Italian Riviera.
-He raved about this relaxing little slice of beach paradise so I started researching it and I ran across the article in The Guardian giving Alassio a glowing review.
+He raved about this relaxing little slice of beach paradise and once I started researching Alassio, I ran across the article in The Guardian giving Alassio a glowing review.
 In it, the author describes Alassio as “the sleepy side of the Italian Riviera” and a welcome escape from the crowds of Portofino or the popular Cinque Terre area.
 Alassio beaches even rival those in the popular tourist areas of Sicily where there are tons of cools things to do!

 So, I research Alassio hotels and find them surprisingly affordable since I’m traveling midweek during low season.
 Finally, I’m convinced I need to check out this hidden gem of the Italian Riviera, located in the Ligurian region of Italy.